Detroit Mercy Style Guidelines

 Building, location and special room names

 Capitalize "building" when it is used as part of the formal name, e.g. "Warren Loranger Building."
 Do not capitalize, if using a generic reference to the building name, e.g. "Architecture building."
-Do not capitalize "building" when it is used alone, even in direct reference to a UDM building.
+Do not capitalize "building" when it is used alone, even in direct reference to a University building.

 Calihan Hall (Athletics)